gillsontechnologies/aspcore22/README.md

 8. Sending email to user for email verification, reset password and account approved by admin.
 9. User management - admin can update any user's profile info, login password, user permissions and can delete account.
 10. More minor features

-I implemented Basic UI so you can start

-# ASP.NET Core 2.2 Starter Kit

-ASP.NET Core 2.2 Starter Kit
-I built this project in ASP.NET Core 2.2 with database first approach and Identity 2.0 I implemented many basic functionalities that we need to implement in every project again and again before start the project.
-With the help of this project, you just need to clone and rename the solution and start on actual funtionality.
-So, definatily it will save your time.

 ## Getting Started